 Alberta Health Services (AHS) is bringing back its Toys for Tickets campaign, which gives people who’ve recently received an AHS parking ticket an opportunity to donate a new, unwrapped toy rather than paying their fine.

 Parking Services will be accepting toy donations as an alternative to paying for tickets issued between Nov.
-14 and Dec.
-16. Toys should be in the original packaging, and for ages newborn to 17 years.
+6 and Dec.
+15, 2023.
+Toys should be in the original packaging, and for ages newborn to 17 years.
 Value of each toy must be at least $25.
-The toys will be donated to various children foundations and charity organizations to be given to children throughout the province.
+The toys will be donated to various children’s foundations and charity organizations to be given to children throughout the province.
 Toys will be accepted until Dec.
-16 at any AHS parking office.
+15 at any AHS parking office.

 Recommended donations include books, art supplies, science kits, electronics, headphones, Lego sets, portable DVD players, rattles, baby toys, journals, activity books, crayons, colouring books, and gift cards for grocery stores and restaurants (for families).

 - In response to Canada's Online News Act and Meta (Facebook and Instagram) removing access to local news from their platforms, ReachFM.ca encourages you to get your news directly from your trusted source by bookmarking this page and downloading the Reach FM app at https://www.reachfm.ca/app